FreshRamen/GettingData-CourseProject/README.md

-Getting and Cleaning Data Course Project
+Course Project
 ========================================

+This repo contains FreshRamen's project for the course *Getting and Cleaning Data* for the Coursera Data Science track.

+It contains the following files:
+* This readme file (README.md)
-This repo contains a file `run_analysis.R` which creates a tidy dataset, based on the data...
+* An R-script, `run_analysis.R`, which creates a tidy dataset
+* `cookbook.md`, a markdown file detailing the tidy data file